RaoVrn/PDFify/README.md

 ### Convert PDF to Excel:
 1. Send a PDF with tabular data to the `/convert-excel` endpoint.
 2. Receive the structured Excel sheet for data analysis.

+### Convert PDF to PowerPoint:
+1. Upload your PDF to the `/convert-powerpoint` endpoint.
+2. Download the .pptx file for presentation.

 ---